benw2580/pythagorean-any-sport/README.md

 # pythagorean-any-sport
 Python code that applies the pythagorean win-loss formula to any team from any sport that you enter.

+I made this in thonny and I don't know how well it runs outside of thonny.
+Sorry in advance for any issues.

 The pythagorean win-loss formula is an equation created by Bill James which derives a projected winning percentage for a baseball team using the number of runs scored by that team and against that team.
 The original formula is:

 (Runs scored^2)/((Runs scored^2) + (Runs allowed^2))